-- For a Fully saturated condition enter the properties as shown in the dialog above. - Enter the attribute name as Fissured Clay and click the OK button to add the attribute to the review. - In the stribute with the right-hand mouse button and select the Set Default option.
+- For a Fully saturated condition enter the properties as shown in the dialog above. - Enter the attribute name as Fissured Clay and click the OK button to add the attribute to the C Treeview. - In the Streeview click on the attribute Fissured Clay with the right-hand mouse button and select the Set Default option.
 This will ensure all newly created features will be assigned the properties defined in this material attribute.